David Bramley First Head of the Department of Industrial Administration, Birmingham Central Technical College (now Aston University), 1947 - 1959

 David Bramley bequeathed £100,000 to establish The Woollard Bramley Fellowship in the Business School.
 Please visit the Development and Alumni Relations Office website for more information.

-Please contact Vanessa Hands for access to documents in the collection.
+Please contact Andrew Wilson for access to documents in the collection.